SEDMachine/SEDMachine-Simulator/Docs/source/introduction.rst

 The program is contained within the :mod:`SEDMachine` module.
 This module has two primary components: the Simulator, and the supporting classes.
 The :mod:`SEDMachine.Simulator` module has a single class, :class:`SEDMachine.Simulator.SEDSimulator` which implements the control functions for the program.
 When you call :program:`SEDMsim`, you are using this class's :meth:`SEDMachine.Simulator.SEDSimulator.run` method.
 The program relies on the :mod:`AstroObject` module, which I've (Alex Rudy) developed to make lots of astronomy tasks a lot more "object-focused". `AstroObject`_ can be found online at `Github`_

+There are also some support tools, including a basic data setup for the latest SEDMachine simulations.
+These support tools are kept in :mod:`SEDTools`.

 What this program simulates
 ---------------------------

+This program uses a ray-trace output from an optical model of the SEDMachine to simulate data as it will appear when read from the SEDMachine's CCDs.
+The simulator is only focused on simulating the work of the integral-field-unit and does not simulate or produce rainbow-camera data.
+The simulator accounts for the resolution of the instrument, the spectral profile, and the point-spread function of the system.

+The simulation makes a few assumptions and uses a few "fudge" factors.
+These assumptions are documented in :ref:`Model` which gives an overview of the modelling system, step-by-step.

 What this program does not do
 -----------------------------

+This program does not handle ray-tracing, in any form.
+The ray tracing (and as such, the layout and physics of the system) are modeled separately and then interpreted by this simulator.
+The simulator also does not do rigorous scattered light calculations, nor does it manage the subtleties of image geometry.

 Very Basic Tutorial
 -------------------